 The decision to start the adoption process can be daunting.
 It’s a choice that will impact the rest of your life and the life of your child.
 As with any overwhelming situation, it is important to scale back and consider the small step that is in front of you.
 You may not be able to make all of the decisions right now, but you can make one small step in the decision-making process.
 There are many different avenues you can take when figuring out how to start the adoption process.
 This article can be a starting point for determining your best step forward when considering how to start the adoption process.

 The Steps: There are several steps you will need to take to start the adoption process.
 After steps one and two, you will have a caseworker or lawyer to assist you in the remaining steps and decisions.

 1. Talk Through Your Decision with a Trusted Friend, Mentor, or Therapist.

 No matter where you are in this decision, it is helpful to talk through this decision with a trusted friend, mentor, or therapist.
-This decision is one that will impact your life and your child’s life in significant ways, so another perspective can be helpful.
+This decision will impact your life and your child’s life in significant ways, so another perspective can be helpful.
 Not only that, but it is also important to have support during this life-changing season.
 Determining how to start the adoption process is not easy, so having people who are on your team support you is vital.
 It is easier than ever now to connect with people who have walked this same road.
 You can find birth mom support groups, birth mom coaching, or read about other birth mothers’ stories.
 You can ask people who have already been through the process your questions, without fear of judgment.